 The paragraph would then read:

-1. Member Delegations: It is proposed that the Member States of WIPO which are members of the Lisbon Union be invited to the Diplomatic Conference as “Member Delegations”, that is, with the right to vote (see the draft Rules of Procedure of the Diplomatic Conference in document LI/R/PM/2 (“draft Rules of Procedure”), Rule 2(1)(i)).
+1. Member Delegations: It is proposed that the Member States of WIPO be invited to the Diplomatic Conference as “Member Delegations”, that is, with the right to vote (see the draft Rules of Procedure of the Diplomatic Conference in document LI/R/PM/2 (“draft Rules of Procedure”), Rule 2(1)(i)).
 The list of those States and the draft of the invitation to be addressed to them are attached (Annex I).

 B. In paragraph 3, we propose that “the Member States of WIPO which are not members of the Lisbon Union and” be deleted.